coreweave/slurm-containers/images/patches/README.md

 patch, the upstream maintainers are not considering changing this value, and prefer reducing the controller load with fan-out.

-## 0003-revert-no-dynamic-sort

-This patch was originally applied to the upstream code in response to [a bug we filed](https://support.schedmd.com/show_bug.cgi?id=16295), but was later reverted because the patch also caused issues in other cases.

-The sort order of nodes impacts how jobs are scheduled, and the way nodes are named reflects the general network topology.
-If the nodes are not sorted, the scheduling can be non-optimal.
-We have enabled the topology file to help optimize scheduling, but that has some other side effects, and not all users are familiar with using topology files.

-Since backing out the patch, the upstream project has not provided us with any further updates.
-If this is fixed in the upstream code, then this patch will no longer be required.

 ## 0004-rest-get-node-default-flags

 This patch is a workaround for a bug in `slurmctld` that causes the controller to crash with a